stanchyk7/GDRPG/README.md

 # GDRPG

-A framework for Godot made to streamline making RPGs.
+A framework for Godot based on RPG Maker made to streamline making grid-based games, such as top-down RPGs.

 ## Be advised: GDRPG is still in beta!
 You can support its development by committing to it, whether by adding new features or extending/polishing existing ones.

 ## Features

 - grid-based movement
-- game state saving
+- selective game and entity state saving
-- main menu and pause menu
+- main menu and pause menu, you can also add  extra menus if you'd like (one at a time)
+- scene switcher with transitions (fade in/out, dissolve in/out based on heightmap - the kind you see in RPG Maker)
+- character movement routes, consisting of custom extendable Movement resources, which can be modified on the fly
+- interface for displaying additional pictures during dialogue (and moving them, rotating them, resizing them etc.)
 - camera which follows a target and can lerp to its position
-- character movement routes, consisting of custom extendable Movement resources, which can be modified on the fly
 - infinite tilemap layers
 - everything else Godot offers on top of that

 ## TODO

-- scene transitions
+- polish, polish, polish
+- make an actual game with it!

 ## Special thanks